instana/nodejs/example-apps/collector/README.md

-# Dummy App
+# Collector Example app

 This is a trivial Node.js application suitable for quick experiments with the @instana/collector.
 By default, it will connect to a local agent on port 42699.

 ## Configuring And Starting The App